(Updated May 2015)

-Also I'm continuing developing a smaller version of 'big boats' assemblies to offer a scale between the 'big and the small' versions - moreover, the small version 'nests' beautifully within the bowl section of a 'big boat' segment offering even more variation options.
+A tiny version of 'big boats' assemblies - or rather, moulds for the use of - is my next 'plaster project' to offer a scale below the current 'big and the small' versions.
+Just as the small version 'nests' beautifully within the bowl section of a 'big boat' segment, the 'tiny version' will 'nest within the small version offering even more variation options like a 'Russian doll'.
+On their own, a 'tiny boat' should fit more people's shelf space and pocket?-)

 Canted, rather than straight, connections of the segments provide a new dynamic direction ( working title 'dancing sharks' ) and heavy reduction after raku firing promotes metallic finishes from the copper based glaze.
 The 'waveform', with variations in shape, angle, material, finish and 'family' composition will be a major diversion this year as I settle into my newly built studio space.
 'Prayer engines' (NJNZ) are disposable votive vessels usually only made to commission (carrying a secreted wish that cannot be read without destroying the piece).